OfficeDev/O365-Angular-GettingStarted/README.md

 4. Using the **Manage Manifest** button, upload the updated manifest file.

-**Note** This sample assumes the token returned to the application is valid.
-Most business applications will have a server-side API component for user authentication into the web application itself for security reasons.
-The Azure AD team have [three key samples](https://github.com/azureadsamples?query=singlepage) that give guidance on how this can be implemented.
+**Note** This sample requires a valid token be returned to the application.
+Most business applications will have a server-side component for user authentication built into the web application for security reasons.
+Azure has [three samples](https://github.com/azureadsamples?query=singlepage) that show how this can be implemented.

 <a name="run"/>
 ## Run the app